Warragamba Dam Environmental Flows

 Project

-The project is classified as State Significant Infrastructure and will undergo an Environmental Impact Statement (EIS) and further consultation and government approvals before construction can begin.
+The project would be classified as State Significant Infrastructure and would require an Environmental Impact Statement (EIS) and further consultation and government approvals before construction can begin.

 The key phases include: